Automorphism groups of graphs of bounded Hadwiger number: Finite edge-transitive graphs

 Overall, we conclude that our limit graph~$\limgraphG$ is planar.
 We will use a theorem of Babai relating vertex-transitive planar graphs to Archimedean tilings.

 \begin{theo}[{Babai~\cite[Theorem 3.1]{DBLP:conf/soda/Babai97}}] Let~$G$ be a locally finite, connected, vertex-transitive planar graph with at most one end.
-Then,~$G$ has an embedding on a natural geometry as an Archimedean tiling.
+Then,~$G$ has an embedding in a natural geometry as an Archimedean tiling.
 All automorphisms of~$G$ extend to automorphisms of the tiling and are induced by isometries of the geometry. \end{theo}

-Here, the \emph{natural geometries} are the spheres, the Euclidean plane and hyperbolic geometries.
+Here, the \emph{natural geometries} are the spheres, the Euclidean plane and hyperbolic planes (with constant curvature).
 Their \emph{Archimedean tilings} are tilings by regular polygons such that the group of isometries of the tiling acts transitively on the vertices of the tiling.
 The spherical geometries arise precisely when the graph is finite, which we can rule out since~$\limgraphG$ is infinite.

 We need to deal with the fact that~$\limgraphG$ might not be vertex-transitive in our case, say having two vertex orbits~$O_1$ and~$O_2$.
-However, in that case, we can consider the graph~$\hat{G}$ obtained from~$\limgraphG$ by removing the vertices from~$O_2$ and joining two vertices~$v_1,v_2$ in~$O_1$ if they have a common neighbor in~$O_2$ and lie on a common face in the (up to reflection locally unique) planar embedding of a sufficiently large neighborhood of~$v_1$.
-The graph~$\hat{G}$ is also planar but vertex-transitive.
-(It may have a larger Hadwiger number than~$\limgraphG$.)
+However, in that case, we can consider the graph~$\hat{G}$ obtained from~$\limgraphG$ by removing the vertices from~$O_2$ and joining two vertices~$v_1,v_2$ in~$O_1$ if they have a common neighbor in~$O_2$ and lie on a common face in the (up to reflection unique) planar embedding of a sufficiently large neighborhood of~$v_1$.
+Indeed, this follows from the infinite version of Whitney's theorem (see \cite{MR0384588} or \cite{MR0685062}) which says that 3-connected planar graphs have unique embedding and the fact that either~$\limgraphG$ is 3-connected or a subdivision of a 3-connected graph (Lemma~\ref{lem:1:end:connectivity}).
+The graph~$\hat{G}$ is also planar by construction.
+It is vertex-transitive since~$\limgraphG$ is edge-transitive and the construction of~$\hat{G}$ is isomorphism invariant.
+(However,~$\hat{G}$ may have a larger Hadwiger number than~$\limgraphG$.)
 If~$\limgraphG$ only has one orbit, we simply define~$\hat{G}\coloneqq \limgraphG$.